-If you fancy a Sunday drive to a picturesque location, where you can have lunch at a beautiful old pub and where the kidlets will be well and truly entertained, then my dear dear Little Munchers I have found the place for you.
-Jump in the car, buckle up and hoon out to Wiseman's Ferry.
+If you fancy a Sunday drive to a picturesque location where you can have lunch at a beautiful old pub where the kidlets will be well and truly entertained, then my dear dear Little Munchers I have found the place for you.
+Jump in the car, buckle up and hoon out to Wiseman's Ferry tomorrow!

-This beautiful old inn was built in 1827 and it is about an hour's drive from the heart of Sydney.
-When you first pull up do not be put off my the throngs of bikies that you will see out the front - they're harmless!
+This beautiful old Wisemans Ferry Inn was built in 1827 and it's about an hour's drive from the heart of Sydney.
+When you first pull up do not be put off by the throngs of bikies that you will see out the front - they're harmless!
 This is just one of the favourite pit stops for the weekend road warriors and I guarantee if you get talking to anyone of them they will no doubt be doctors and lawyers in their day jobs.
-Parking can be at a bit of a premium on weekends, so if you can't find anything outside then drive down the street and you should be able to score a spot.
+Unfortunately parking can be at a bit of a premium on weekends, so if you can't find anything outside then drive down the street and you should be able to score a spot.

 You can choose to enter the pub through the front door or you can use the outdoor side entrance - the latter being the pram friendly option.
 If you go through the main entrance you will see the heritage style front bar, the cosy fire and the olde world charm of the inn.
 But keep heading out the back as this is where all the action is.
 The busy bistro has seating inside and out, we always sit outside as that is where most of the seating is and you have a decent view of the awesome kids play area and the beautiful Hawkesbury River.